Data & Reports

 Latest data on HIV and Aboriginal and Torres Strait Islander communities

-Australian surveillance data on HIV for 2015 was released on 14 November 2016, including the 2016 Bloodborne viral and sexually transmitted infections in Aboriginal and Torres Strait Islander people: Surveillance and Evaluation Report.
+Australian surveillance data on HIV for 2016 was released by the Kirby Institute (UNSW) on 6 November 2017.
+For data on HIV and Aboriginal and Torres Strait Islander people see: Bloodborne viral and sexually transmitted infections in Aboriginal and Torres Strait Islander people: 2017.

-As can be seen in the graph below, the rate of HIV diagnosis among Aboriginal and Torres Strait Islander people is now more than double the Australian-born non-Indigenous rate.
+The rate of HIV diagnosis among Aboriginal and Torres Strait Islander people is now more than double the Australian-born non-Indigenous rate.
+For commentary, see SAHMRI’s news post on the data release and here’s A/Prof James Ward from SAHMRI discussing the implications of the data.

-- A higher proportion of notifications of newly diagnosed HIV among the Aboriginal and Torres Strait Islander population was attributed to heterosexual sex (21% compared to 14% for the Australian-born non-Indigenous population)
+- In the past five years, a higher proportion of HIV diagnoses among the Aboriginal and Torres Strait Islander population was attributed to heterosexual sex (20%) and injecting drug use (14%) compared to the Australian‑born non‑Indigenous population (15% and 3%, respectively)